-Syllabus GVPT 482 Government and Politics of Latin America Classroom TYD1101 Tuesdays and Thursdays 2:00pm - 3:15pm
+Syllabus GVPT 482H Government and Politics of Latin America Spring Semester 2018 Classroom SQH 1107 Tuesdays and Thursdays 2:00PM - 3:15PM

-Instructor: Isabella Alcañiz Email: ialcaniz@umd.edu

-Office: TYD3104A Department of Government and Politics (GVPT), University of Maryland
+Professor: Isabella Alcañiz Email: ialcaniz@umd.edu Office: TYD3104A Department of Government and Politics (GVPT), University of Maryland Office Hours: Thursdays 10:30AM-12:30PM

 This course examines key political and economic policies in Latin America over the past four decades.
 The seminar will be of interests to students who wish to deepen their knowledge of major events and trends in the region, such as the democratic transitions of the 1980s, the market reforms of the 1990s, and the rise of a Leftist leadership in the 2000s.
 Students will survey the main debates of contemporary political economy in the region.
 Drawing from studies in the field of Comparative Politics and Latin American Studies, this course explores the interactions of political and economic actors under specific international conditions, with a particular emphasis on how the state structures, channels and negotiates the economy.
 Please note that the course does not have a textbook.
-Rather, similar to graduate seminars, students must read before class a number of research articles and book chapters assigned to each week.
+Rather, similar to graduate seminars, students must read before class a number of research articles, policy reports, and book chapters assigned to each week.
 The course is organized in three sections: readings on the STATE, on the ECONOMY, and on SOCIETY.
 This organization is mainly analytical, as most readings touch on two or all three of these areas.
 But authors prioritize their focus.
 An important exercise of this class will be to determine how do different authors direct the arrows of causal explanation: do economic factors shape political outcomes?
 Do state institutions determine political participation?